dqops/dqo/docs/examples/data-completeness/detect-empty-or-incomplete-tables.md

 You can click on the colored box to view a list of checks that contribute to the result.
 Hovering over the check name will provide more details.

 In this example, we have demonstrated how to use DQOps to verify that the table is not empty and meets the size requirements.
-By using the [daily_row_count](../../checks/table/volume/row-count.md) table check, we can monitor that the number of rows in a table does not fall below the minimum accepted count.
+By using the [daily_row_count](../../checks/table/volume/row-count.md) table check, we can monitor the number of rows in a table does not fall below the minimum accepted count.
 If it does, DQOps will create an incident and can send a notification.

-Follow the link, to read [how to configure notifications](../../working-with-dqo/managing-data-quality-incidents-with-dqops.md).
+Follow the link to learn [how to configure notifications](../../working-with-dqo/managing-data-quality-incidents-with-dqops.md).

 ## Next steps